area4lib/area4/docs/other.rst

     print(get_divider_character(7))

-    # This example prints a single equal sign to the console
+    # This example prints a single equal sign to the console,
     # because that divider is '============'

 * :meth:`area4.utils.reddit_horizontal`

-This function returns the Reddit markdown divider (for Reddit bots).
+This function returns the Reddit Markdown divider (for Reddit bots).
 This function takes no parameters.

 * :meth:`area4.utils.markdown_horizontal`

-This function returns the Markdown divider (rendered as HTML 'hr' tag by sites like GitHub).
+This function returns the Markdown divider
+(rendered as an HTML 'hr' tag by sites like GitHub).
 This function takes no parameters.